Karthikeya-Akhandam/f1-laptime-prediction/README.md

 See the main folders above for scripts and notebooks separation.
 All source code under `src/`, with Jupyter notebooks under `notebooks/`.

 ---

-## 4. Next Steps: Initial GitHub Commit

-After creating the above directories and placeholders:

-- `git init`
-- `git add .`
-- `git commit -m "Initial project structure for F1 advanced lap time prediction"`

-This setup will position your project for robust machine learning development and version control.
-Further steps will focus on scraping and fetching real F1 session data, engineering predictive features, and building your first regression models.